therightmandev/salsify-challenge/README.md

 ### How does your system work? (if not addressed in comments in source)

-Pre-process the file line by line, to avoid loading the entire file into memory.
-Save the character offset of every 10000th line in an index.
-For each request, go to the nearest index entry, read line by line until the specified line is found and return the line.
+First, the system pre-processes the file line by line, to avoid loading the entire file into memory.
+Then, it saves the character offset of every 10000th line in an index called `LINE_INDEX`.

+Then, the server is started.
+For each request, the system gets the nearest index entry to the  requested line and, starting from the retrieved offset, reads line by line until the specified line is found and returns the line.

 ### How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?

+Pre-processing will take proportionally longer with bigger files:
+14MB file -> 5 seconds
+1 GB file -> 179 seconds
+10 GB file -> 1790 seconds (estimate)

-Pre-processing will take proportionally longer with bigger files.
-Responding to each request will be the same speed, regardless of file size.
+Responding to each request is the same speed, regardless of file size.
 If the file gets too big, the index may not fit in memory, and we'd have to move it to a separate database.
+The number of elements in `LINE_INDEX` is `<number of lines in file> / 10000`.
+A file with 1 million lines would have 100 list elements, so it is a residual amount.
+If the `INDEX_INTERVAL` was reduced, this may deserve more consideration.